draftdev/startup-marketing-checklist/README.md

 - [ ] Post your product on directories and review sites (Matt McCaffrey has compiled [a great list on Github](https://github.com/mmccaff/PlacesToPostYourStartup)).
 - [ ] Write and distribute a Press Release.
-- [ ] Write and distribute an eBook.
+- [ ] Write and distribute an eBook, exchange it for email signup.
+- [ ] Write and distribute a white paper, exchange it for email signup.
 - [ ] Give free access to influential bloggers in the industry.
 - [ ] Build a "best of" page with your best blog posts that you wrote or contributed to other sites (ProBlogger calls this a "[Sneeze Page](https://problogger.com/create-a-sneeze-page-and-propel-readers-deep-within-your-blog/)").
 - [ ] Make sure all blog posts have high quality images.